AFASSoftware/maquette/docs/component-approach.md

 In this snippet we did something else as well.
 We added an extra wrapper element `my-button`, which has a nonstandard tagname.
 This technique is also used by other frameworks, like polymer.
 This makes styling and debugging your components easier.
 Browsers will just use an HTMLUnknown element which essentially just works just like a &lt;span&gt;.
-We really like this approach, but you can decide for yourself if you also want to use this.
+You can decide for yourself if you also want to use this.

+You can continue reading how to [unit test components](unit-testing.html).